evykassirer/playing-the-internship-game/resumes.md

 - How you'll do it:
  - make your resume easy to scan
  - clearly and concisely demonstrate your qualifications

+### Start early!

+Start on your resume at least a month before applying for jobs so you have time to refine it to be awesome.

+### Get people to critique your resume

+This is a verrry important step and why it's good to start early.
+Go to resume critique sessions if your school holds them and ask all the experienced older folks to look it over.
+Post your resume on Facebook and just keep asking people to edit it.
+I know it’s scary to expose yourself like that, but having other people look over your resume is so so useful and helpful and worth it.

 ### Show don't tell